-For several years, information has been replicated in Russia that in some countries of the West they banned the use of the words “mother” and “father” in official documents, so as not to offend same -sex parents.
-Instead, neutral terms “parent 1” and “parent 2” are used.
-We checked whether this is so.
+For several years, information has been circulated in Russia that some Western countries have banned the use of the words “mother” and “father” in official documents, so as not to offend same-sex parents.
+Instead, the neutral terms "parent 1" and "parent 2" are used.
+We checked if this is true.

-In some countries, the term "parent" without a hint of the floor is really used in document management.
-We examined several examples of the introduction of gender-neutral terms in Western countries, which the Russian media were most widely written about.
+In some countries, the term “parent” without a hint of gender is actually used in document flow.
+We looked at several examples of the introduction of gender-neutral terms in Western countries, about which the Russian media wrote most widely.

 USA

-In 2011, Russian media Reportedthat, in the form of a statement to the American passport, columns about parents were renamed from “mother” and “father” to “parent 1” and “parent 2”.
-You can verify the inaccuracy of this information by finding form Applications on site US State Department.
-In the paragraph “Information about the parents” of the columns, “Mother / Father / Parent” are signed.
+In 2011, Russian media reported, that on the American passport application form the columns about parents were renamed from “mother” and “father” to “parent 1” and “parent 2”.
+You can verify the unreliability of this information by finding form applications for website US State Department.
+In the item “Information about parents”, the columns are signed “Mother / father / parent”.

 United Kingdom

-In the UK, in 2011, a new form was also introduced to receive a passport.
-In erroneous messages Russian media, in profiles for a passport instead of the count “Mother” and “Father” appeared “Parent 1” and “Parent 2”.
-In fact, the terms "mother" and "father" on the new Blanc Preserved, and the counts began to be called “Mother or Parent 1” and “Father or Parent 2”.
-That is, the concepts of “mother” and “father” did not disappear and were not banned either in documents or in public everyday life.
+In the UK, a new form for obtaining a passport was also introduced in 2011.
+By mistake messages Russian media, in passport forms, instead of the columns “mother” and “father,” “parent 1” and “parent 2” appeared.
+In fact, the terms “mother” and “father” in the new form were preserved, and the columns became known as “mother or parent 1” and “father or parent 2”.
+That is, the concepts of “mother” and “father” did not disappear and were not prohibited either in documents or in public use.

 France

-In 2019, according to Russian Media, in France, they officially replaced the mention of mom and dad in school units filled with parents.
-In fact, such a bill was proposed, but after a wave of criticism of it rewritten.
-Instead of replacing with “parent 1” and “parent 2” to the form to the two columns “mother” and “father” added the third - “another legal representative”.
+In 2019, according to Russian Media, France has officially replaced the mention of mom and dad in school forms filled out by parents.
+In fact, such a bill was proposed, but after a wave of criticism rewritten.
+Instead of replacing “parent 1” and “parent 2” in the forms, a third column was added to the two columns “mother” and “father” - “other legal representative”.

 European Union

-And judging by the personal experience of some Russians living in Europe, no prohibitions or displacement of the words “mother” and “dad” come from speech.
-Russian film producer Sam Klebanov living in Sweden wrote On his twitter is that the only type of documents from which the columns “mother” and “father” were removed are forms for parents in kindergartens and schools.
-In the graph for the signature there is now written “parent/guardian”, and any of the parents can sign the form.
-According to Sam Klebanov, this was done not only for the convenience of same -sex families (who are “extremely rare” in Sweden) and also for families where the child is brought up by foster parents or, for example, grandparents.
+And judging by the personal experience of some Russians living in Europe, there are no bans or displacement of the words “mom” and “dad” from speech.
+Russian film producer Sam Klebanov living in Sweden wrote on his Twitter that the only type of documents from which the columns “mother” and “father” were removed were forms for parents in kindergartens and schools.
+The signature box now says “parent/guardian” and either parent can sign the form.
+According to Sam Klebanov, this is done not only for the convenience of same-sex families (which are “extremely rare” in Sweden) but also for families where the child is being raised by adoptive parents or, for example, grandparents.

 Russia

 It is worth noting that in Russia, a number of documents also use gender-neutral alternatives instead of “mother” and “father”.
-For example, c statement to issue a passport for a minor child ("legal representative") or in resolution on the processing of personal data of the child ("parent or legal representative").
-Users of social networks also post photos of forms from kindergartens And institutions of additional education Russia, where you need to fill out the data on the "parent 1" and "parent 2".
-Judging by the clarification of several lines below (“Type of kinship: father, mother, grandparents, guardian”), this designation allows you to enter other relatives or guardians raising the child.
+For example, in statement for the issuance of a foreign passport for a minor child (“legal representative”) or permission to process the child’s personal data (“parent or legal representative”).
+Users of social networks also post photographs of forms from kindergartens And institutions of further education Russia, where you need to fill in data for “parent 1” and “parent 2”.
+Judging by the clarification a few lines below (“type of relationship: father, mother, grandmother, grandfather, guardian”), this designation allows you to enter other relatives or guardians raising the child.

-Thus, despite the numerous articles of the Russian media about the ban on the terms “mother” and “father” in Western countries, not a single incident we have proven turned out to be true.
-In some countries, the use of gender-neutral formulations was really introduced, but at the same time the traditional designations of parents were not prohibited in any country-neither in document management or in oral speech.
+Thus, despite numerous articles in the Russian media about the prohibition of the terms “mother” and “father” in Western countries, not a single case we verified turned out to be true.
+Some countries did introduce the use of gender-neutral language, but traditional designations of parents were not prohibited in any country - neither in document circulation nor in oral speech.

 Not true